Welcome to the Department of Modern Languages and Cultures. You are now part of a large and welcoming community.

 Professor Fiona Cox, Head of Modern Languages and Cultures

 For the the BA Modern Languages you can study French, German, Italian, Russian or Spanish, and you can also study Chinese or Portuguese as a Combined Honours option.
 Specialise in up to three languages or choose from a wide range of combined honours.
 Add to your CV with a year abroad teaching, studying or working.
-You can also take extra credits at our Foreign Language Centre.
+You can also take extra credits at our Language Centre.

 We have a very successful MA in Translation Studies which offers both theoretical and practical preparation for entering the translation profession.